frojasg1/cygpath/README.md

 # cygpath
-Python and Java library for providing cygpath functionality
+Python and Java libraries for providing cygpath functionality